 Well, there is a small trick to solve this issue.
 Most services only check your IP when you log in for the first time or when you start playing the video.
 So once you are in, you can simply turn OFF the VPN service.
 I personally tested this method for Spotify and Netflix from India and it worked just fine.

-Netflix has recently launched in 130 countries, but its content is not equal everywhere even though it charges the same.
-To access all the Netflix content in one app, use Smartflix.
-It is available for Windows and MacOS and works really well without any fiddling whatsoever.
+Netflix has launched nearly in 130 countries, but its content is not equal everywhere even though it charges the same.
+To access all the Netflix content in one app, use Smart DNS Proxy.
+It’s a paid VPN that remove geo-restriction from Netflix and several other videos sites such as Hulu, BBC UK, Pandora etc.

 4. Access Blocked Websites in Android